Cape Breton Centre-Whitney Pier

 Cape Breton Centre-Whitney Pier, formerly Cape Breton Centre is a provincial electoral district in Cape Breton, Nova Scotia, Canada, that elects one member of the Nova Scotia House of Assembly.

 Its Member of the Legislative Assembly is Kendra Coombes.
 The district consists of the area around New Waterford, including Dominion, Grand Lake Road, Reserve Mines, Gardiner Mines, Lingan Road, Lingan, River Ryan, Scotchtown, New Victoria, Victoria Mines, South Bar.

 It was created in 1925 when the counties of Cape Breton and Richmond were divided into three electoral districts.
 In 2003, it expanded west to include New Victoria.
 In 2013, it gained South Bar, Lingan Road, and part of Grand Lake Road from Cape Breton Nova.

-It was re-named Cape Breton Centre-Whitney Pier for the 2021 Nova Scotia general election.
+It was renamed Cape Breton Centre-Whitney Pier for the 2021 Nova Scotia general election.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: